PULP ARTISTS

 (1906 - 1982)

 Julius David Berger was born in 1906 in Denver Colorado.
 He was the youngest of five children.
 His Jewish father, Adolph Berger, was a saloon keeper, who had emigrated from Zboro, Hungary, in 1882.
-His Jewish mother, Sophie (Sonya), had emigrated from Russia in 1888.
+His Jewish mother, Sophie "Sonya" Berger, emigrated from Russia in 1888.
 The family lived at 958 Corona Street.

-By 1919 his father had become a prosperous merchant that owned a liquor store and a men's furnishing store.
+By 1919 his father was a prosperous merchant, who owned a liquor store and a men's furnishing store.

-In 1928 Adolph Berger retired from business and moved with his wife to New York City, where he had previously lived for nine years, from 1882 to 1891, before moving to Colorado.
+In 1922 Adolph Berger retired from business and moved with his wife and son to New York City, where he had previously lived for nine years (1882 to 1891) before moving to Colorado.
 They lived in an apartment building at 195 Claremont Avenue, on the Upper West Side, one block away from Grant's Tomb and Riverside Church.
-They were soon joined by their sons.
+They were later joined by their eldest son Josef Berger, as soon as he finished his studies.

-In 1929 David Berger studied at the Art Students League on West 57th Street, and Josef Berger's first book was published, Captain Bib, a children's book about a train.
-It is worth noting that "Bib" was David Berger's lifelong family nickname, and he signed many of his early illustrations, "Bib."
+In 1929 Josef Berger's first book was published, Captain Bib, a children's book about a train.
+It is worth noting that "Bib" was David Berger's family nickname, and signed many of his early illustrations "Bib."
+The significance of this name is no longer known to his surviving family members.

 David Berger's first freelance assignments were book covers and interior pen & ink illustrations for books published in New York, such as Thirteen Women in 1932 and The Mystery of the Fiddling Cracksman in 1934.